Anarcho-Communist Antifa March, Threaten, Assault in Charlottesville

 Antifa protesters attacked security guards as they attempted to storm Portland City Hall on Wednesday.

-There goal was to level allegations of police brutality.
+Their goal was to level allegations of police brutality.

-It was in response to the city’s handling of antifa’s counter-protest at the Patriot Prayer gathering on Saturday.
+It was in response to the city’s handling of Antifa’s counter-protest at the Patriot Prayer gathering on Saturday.
 At approximately 9:30 a.m. on Aug.
 8, at least 30 members of the group heckled the city council members and disrupted their scheduled meeting while chanting “end police brutality,” KGW footage of the scene showed.

 One man was removed from the meeting after he began swearing at the council members, The Oregonian reported.